nurulazam-dev/create-react-app-with-vite/README.md

 ### Step-12
 ##### routes folder =>

- - Copy and paste the command in the
+ - Copy and paste the command in